This recipe for Bacon Wrapped Sausage Stuffing is a great way to serve stuffing that doesn’t fit in the bird. Stuffing just stole the show!

 - 12-24 strips of bacon

-preheat the oven to 400/200c
+- preheat the oven to 400/200c

 - If your sausage is in casings, start by removing it.
 Cook the sausage in the olive oil on medium high heat in a large frying pan until brown and completely cooked.
 Remove from the pan and set aside.

 - Set aside for 10 minutes and allow to cool.
 Once Cooled, Add the egg.
 Mix well until combined (you may have to knead it).

 - Add the mixture to the prepared pan.
 Bake for 40-45 minutes.
 Turn onto a serving pan and serve (if the bacon did not crisp enough you can put it back into the pan and bake it a little longer).